-- If the network can access the host, continue to step c.
-If the network cannot access the host, go to step d. - c Remove the host with the unresponsive status from the MDSM, and add that host again. - If the host returns to optimal status, you have completed this procedure. - d Make sure that the power to the host is turned on and that the host is operational. - e If applicable, make sure that the host bus adapters are installed in the host - f Examine all external cables and switches or hubs to make sure that you cannot see any damage and that they are tightly connected. - g If you have recently replaced or added the controller, restart the host context agent software so that the new controller is found. - If a problem exists, make the appropriate modifications to the host. - 4 If you have an out-of-band storage array, use the following procedure.
-Click Refresh after each step to make sure of the results: - a Make sure that the network can access the controllers by using the ping command.
+If the network can access the host, continue to step c.
+If the network cannot access the host, go to step d.

+- c Remove the host with the unresponsive status from the MDSM, and add that host again. - If the host returns to optimal status, you have completed this procedure. - d Ensure that the power to the host is turned on and that the host is operational. - e If applicable, ensure that the host bus adapters are installed in the host. - f Examine all external cables and switches or hubs to ensure that you cannot see any damage and that they are tightly connected. - g If you have recently replaced or added the controller, restart the host context agent software so that the new controller is found. - If a problem exists, make the appropriate modifications to the host. - 4 If you have an out-of-band storage array, use the following procedure.
+Click Refresh after each step to ensure the results: - a Ensure that the network can access the controllers by using the ping command.
 Use the following syntax: